Adnn/notes_graphics/docs/rtr.md

 $\rho_\text{ss}$ is set to $\mathbf{c}_\text{surf}$

 Metalness has some drawbacks:
-* cannot express some types of materials, such a conted dielectrics with tinter $F_0$.
+* cannot express some types of materials, such a coated dielectrics with tinted $F_0$.
 * artifacts can occur on the boundaries between metal and dielectric.

 Parameterization trick: since $F_0$ lower than 0.02 are very unusual,